SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Evaluation

 \subsection{Implementation and Experimental Setup}

 We implement a prototype of SpiralShard in Golang based on Harmony~\cite{Harmony}, a well-known permissionless blockchain sharding project once with top 50 market cap in cryptocurrency.
-We choose \ac{FBFT}~\cite{Harmony} consensus protocol proposed by Harmony as our \textbf{\emph{intra-shard consensus}} protocol.

-Such a choice is made for 1) simplifying the implementation process and 2) providing a fair evaluation to show the performance gains from the main ideas of SpiralShard.
+For a balanced evaluation, we adopt Harmony as the primary baseline system (hereafter \textit{Baseline}) and benchmark it against SpiralShard.
+Using Harmony isolates the impact of our design decisions and highlights the performance benefits attributable to SpiralShard's core mechanisms.
+In fact, SpiralShard's mechanisms can be seamlessly incorporated into many existing sharding frameworks \cite{elastico, omniledger, rapidchain, sgxSharding, pyramid, cycledger}.
+In addition, we implement a prototype of GearBox \cite{gearbox} (CCS '22)--a representative state-of-the-art sharding protocol that explicitly tolerates corrupted shards--to provide a contemporary point of comparison in our performance study.

 We deploy a network with up to $4,200$ nodes on $21$ Amazon EC2 instances, each having a 96-core CPU and up to 20 Gbps network bandwidth.
-We limit the network by using Docker container and Linux \ac{TC}.
 Each node has 50 Mbps individual network bandwidth and 100 ms latency for each message.
 We set the transaction size as $512$ bytes and let each block contain up to $4,096$ transactions.
-Moreover, we generate transactions based on historical data of Ethereum~\cite{xblock}, where cross-shard transactions' proportion increases with the number of shards.
-The system's \emph{total} fraction of malicious nodes is set to $1/4$, including $1/8$ fraction of Byzantine nodes and $1/8$ fraction of a-b-c nodes.
+The system's \emph{total} fraction of malicious nodes is set to 1/4, including 1/8 Byzantine nodes and 1/8 a-b-c nodes. { In most of the following experiments, by default, these malicious nodes will try to generate a fork constantly.
+Specifically, a malicious leader can attempt to fork the shard’s chain whenever it proposes a block.
+As a result, with a 1/4 malicious node ratio, this yields a fork attempt roughly 25\% of the time.
+Moreover, forking is not the only attack scenario evaluated.
+For example, Section \ref{subsec:slow_shard} presents a silent attack scenario, and Section \ref{subsec:fluctuation} evaluates performance under adversarial network latency (attackers trying to delay the network). }

+In our evaluation, the transactions are generated based on the historical data of Ethereum~\cite{xblock}.
+To be more realistic, the proportion of cross-shard transactions in the experiments increases with the number of shards.
+This means that, given the same network scale, SpiralShard can configure a greater number of smaller shards, resulting in a higher proportion of cross-shard transactions compared to the baseline.
+We choose to conduct experiments under this realistic cross-shard transaction ratio (rather than controlling the cross-shard transaction ratio to be identical between SpiralShard and the baseline) mainly to facilitate a more fair and authentic performance comparison.